svaldess/Bayesian-Analysis-US-2016-Elections/README.md

-# Determining the impact of household income in the 2016 US Presidential Elections using Bayesian analysis
+# A Bayesian analysis of the impact of household income in the 2016 US Presidential Elections
-## #BayesianAnalysis #R #JAGS #MarkovChainMonteCarlo
+## #R #JAGS #Markov Chain Monte Carlo

 This project address the question if votes varied significantly across the 50 states based on the median household income during the U.S. presidential elections of 2016.
 A hierarchical Bayesian model to capture individual differences and group-level tendencies.